Below is a list of terms commonly used by the Digital Scholarship Group.

 Ruby on Rails

 Commonly known simple as “rails” is a web application framework built on the Ruby programming language.
 It uses the MVC (model-view-controller) style of programming.
-Ruby on Rails is used to build web applications such as Hydra and the Digital Repository Service.
+Ruby on Rails is used to build web applications such as Samvera and the Digital Repository Service.

 A style sheet is a set of rules used to convert a markup document, like HTML or XML into a presentable format, or into another file format altogether.